Last Updated on January 10, 2023 by The Filtery

 You’ll find many artificial colors and dyes (listed on labels as things like “FD&C Red No. 40” or “FD&C Yellow 5”) in Bath and Body Works’ products as well.
 The most commonly used colorants are made from coal tar and/or petroleum and can be contaminated with carcinogens.

-We need a lot more independent research on the potential health effects of these types of dyes, but many of the studies that have been done so far have linked them to hyperactivity in children, hypersensitivity, allergic reactions, tumor growth, and cancer.
+We need a lot more independent research on the potential health effects of these types of dyes, but many of the studies that have been done so far have linked them to hyperactivity and/or hypersensitivity in children and cancer/tumor growth (from DNA damage and cell mutation).

-This ingredient (along with other isothiazolinone preservatives) is commonly used in cleaning products like hand soap, shampoo, and body wash.
-Methylisothiazolinone is not only a skin irritant and sensitizer, but it’s also toxic to aquatic life and is a suspected endocrine disruptor.
+This ingredient (along with other similar isothiazolinone preservatives) is commonly used in cleaning products like hand soap, shampoo, and body wash.
+Methylisothiazolinone is not only a skin irritant and sensitizer, but it’s also suspected to be a neurotoxin and endocrine disruptor).

-Polyethylene glycol and its compounds (a.k.a.
-PEGs) are commonly used in all sorts of makeup and skincare, along with cleaning and beauty products.
+“Ethoxylation” refers to the way these chemicals are processed.
+They’re commonly used in all sorts of makeup and skincare, along with cleaning and beauty products.
 They function as thickeners, softeners, perfume “dispersants,” penetration enhancers, and more.
+It’s practically impossible to avoid ethoxylated ingredients 100%, but many conscious consumers may still want to be aware of them.

-Not only that but PEGs also increase the penetrability of other ingredients, which means they can make other bad ingredients (like phthalates, etc.) even worse.
+Not only that, but as “penetration enhancers,” they can also increase the how much of other ingredients your body absorbs, which means they can make other bad ingredients (like phthalates, for example) even worse.

 Most of Bath and Body Works’ candles are made with paraffin wax, which is derived from petroleum.
-When it’s burned, paraffin releases toxins in the air (it’s basically like burning fossil fuels in your home).
-You can read more about that here.
+When it’s burned, paraffin releases toxins in the air.
+We won’t dive deep into this part here in this article because we’ve got a separate article about it here.

 Is Bath and Body Works a Sustainable or Eco-Friendly Brand?

-We know that from an ingredient standpoint, Bath and Body Works is NOT sustainable or eco-friendly, since many of their materials and ingredients are toxic to the environment, do not biodegrade, and cannot be easily recycled (so much plastic!).
+Most people would not consider Bath and Body Works to be sustainable or eco-friendly, as many of their materials and ingredients are toxic to ecosystems, do not biodegrade, and cannot be easily recycled (so much plastic!).

-Bath and Body Works has, however, implemented SOME sustainability initiatives, such as recycling programs in their stores and eliminating PVC containers.
-Still, it’s not nearly enough to call the company “sustainable.”
+Bath and Body Works has, however, implemented some minimal sustainability initiatives, such as recycling programs in their stores and eliminating PVC containers.

 What About Their [Viral] Return/Recycling Program?